aws-solutions-library-samples/guidance-for-programmatic-deployment-of-ndi-discovery-servers-for-broadcast-workflows-on-aws/README.md

 ### Third-party tools

-The EC2 instances will download and install the NDI SDK for Linux from the url: https://downloads.ndi.tv/SDK/NDI_SDK_Linux/Install_NDI_SDK_v6_Linux.tar.gz
+The EC2 instances will download and install the NDI SDK for Linux hosted in the ndi.tv domain.

+The Discovery Server application is part of the NDI SDK and needs to accept the following NDI licence agreement that can be found here: https://downloads.ndi.tv/SDK/NDI_SDK/NDI%20License%20Agreement.pdf

+The SDK can be downloaded after succesfully registering using the following url: https://ndi.video/for-developers/ndi-sdk/download/

 ### AWS account requirements